gabotechs/dep-tree/README.md

 </p>

 <p align="center">
-    Dep Tree is a command line tool that allows you to render an interactive graph of your project's file import tree.
+    Dep Tree is a command line tool for visualizing your project's import structure with an interactive graph.
 </p>
 <p align="center">
-    It also allows you to declare a list of banned dependencies in order to validate your dependency graph in the CI.
+    Furthermore, it enables the specification of prohibited dependencies, ensuring your CI validates the integrity of your dependency graph.
 </p>

 <table align="center">
     <thead>